Gabe0312/web102_prework/README.md

 The following **optional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+* [ ] I added a looping GIF for the entire background of the screen.

 ## Video Walkthrough